 - 2 cups water or mix of apple juice and water

-- 2 tbsp ground flax seeds, chia seeds, hemp seeds (if desired)
+- 1 tbsp ground flax seeds, chia seeds, hemp seeds (if desired, it does make it really thick)

 Blend all together.